 VMware has been around for a long time, working toward simplifying the way users navigate workspaces and cloud databases through virtualization solutions.
 The company prides itself on their development of vSphere with Operations Management, a type of software which, at its most basic function, automates manual tasks to increase productivity for IT teams.

 - Consistent management of virtualized environments.

-- Automation with control: automate a variety of tasks including workload placement, rebalancing application performance, optimizing resources, and enforcing vSphere security.
+- Automation with control of tasks including workload placement, rebalancing application performance, optimizing resources, and enforcing vSphere security.

-- Intelligent operations: self-learning predictive analytics that give meaningful insights and guided remediation.
+- Intelligent operations and self-learning predictive analytics that give meaningful insights and guided remediation.

 - Form deep partnerships: VMware has certified partners including Amazon Web Services (AWS) IBM, OVH, Fujitsu, Rackspace, and Centurylink.

 - Expand the VMware Cloud Partner Network: VMware Cloud™ provides consistent infrastructure across more than 4,000 cloud providers operating in over 100 countries worldwide.